-My research has shown two types of query letter success formats.
+My research points to two types of query letter success formats.
 One format is recommended in all the books about query letters.
 I call it the “elegant dance”.

-The second format is my favorite approach.
-I call it the Direct Pitch Technique.
+The second format, and my favorite approach, is what I call it the Direct Pitch Technique.

 In this article you'll find my analysis of both of these query letter success formats.
 And then I’ll explain why my Direct Pitch Technique is the one that’s most successful for landing travel assignments, especially if you're new to travel writing.